-1.10 5.16 The percentage of teaching personnel who holds a doctorate, in a program of study which is offered long distance, is not less than 75%. n/a 2 Justify the answer you have provided and note the additional comments you ma standard / indicator.
+5.16 The percentage of teaching personnel who holds a doctorate, in a program of study which is offered long distance, is not less than 75%.

+Justify the answer you have provided and note the additional comments you may have on each standard / indicator.